 Our experimental study shows the efficiency of our techniques under different data distributions with orders of magnitude improvement over native methods.
-By implementing the concept of enough set, required set and limited set for efficient in -network pruning of distributed uncertain data in probabilistic top-k query processing.
+By implementing the concept of sufficient set, boundary set and necessary set for efficient in -network pruning of distributed uncertain data in probabilistic top-k query processing. .
 Based on the proposed problematic statement, design a cost model based on communication of three proposed algorithms and propose a cost based adaptive algorithm that automatically adjust to the application dynamics.
-In this work we are using two-tier hierarchical structured network, the concepts of enough set and required set are universal and can easily implement in tree topology.
+In this work we are using tree structured network, the concepts of sufficient set and necessary set are universal and can easily implement in two tire hierarchical topology.
 The performance evaluation satisfies our ideas and proved that the proposed algorithm decrease data transmissions significantly.